cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 </div>

-- The following common names, when they appear as the body or in a subscript/superscript of an identifier, may be replaced with a corresponding LaTeX command:
+- The following common names, when they appear as the body or in a subscript/superscript of a symbol, may be replaced with a corresponding LaTeX command:

 <div className="symbols-table first-column-header" style={{'--first-col-width': '15ch'}}>